 Refer to the Graduate Student Handbook and the Degree Requirements which includes a description of the Comprehensive Examination that is required for completion of the MS degree in Nursing.
 For specific information about projected course offerings, contact the specialty track coordinator (shown on the specialty track pages linked below).

-Adult-Gero Primary Care Nurse Practitioner (AGPCNP) and Family Nurse Practitioner (FNP) is closed for fall 2017.
-All other MS and Post-MS Certificate Tracks are still accepting applications.
+Adult-Gero Primary Care Nurse Practitioner (AGPCNP), Adult-Gero Acute Care, Clinical Nurse Leader and Family Nurse Practitioner (FNP) are closed for fall 2017.
+Neonatal Nurse Practitioner is still accepting applications for Fall 2017.

 The Master’s degree is awarded by the Graduate School of the University of Connecticut, with a major in Nursing.
 Therefore, all students apply to and are admitted to the Graduate School as well as to the School of Nursing.
 Applications are accepted through February 1.
 Rolling admissions will be available thereafter for programs with space available.